gurdalertek/SwapGasFees/Tutorial.md

 5. The visualization shows time on the x axis and top pairs on the y axis (as rows).
 6. Each bar displays the favorable times for each swap pair.
 There has to be a consistent rule for all pairs, to identify the best times, such as _"Select the times where the price is at the lower 30% quartile"_.
 7. While the presented visualization shows bars as a single color, each bar can potentially be drawn to allow a color spectrum.
-8. Sample source code for implementing this visualization can be found as [Timeline visualization](https://observablehq.com/@tezzutezzu/world-history-timeline), under [ObservableHQ Gallery](https://observablehq.com/@d3/gallery).
+8. Sample source code for implementing this visualization can be found as ["World timeline visualization"](https://observablehq.com/@tezzutezzu/world-history-timeline), under [ObservableHQ Gallery](https://observablehq.com/@d3/gallery).
 The JavaScript visualization library used is [D3.js](https://d3js.org).
 ![](./figures/SwapGasFees_Design_07.png)

 ## Screen 8: Bubble Chart